Entries Tagged as 'Keith Bogans'

 Dallas Mavericks 83, San Antonio Spurs 92: the Early Edition

-As the “L” emerged from underground somewhere between North/Clybourn and Fullerton, I hurriedly checked my phone to learn the score of the game.
+NBA Stats As the “L” emerged from underground somewhere between North/Clybourn and Fullerton, I hurriedly checked my phone to learn the score of the game.
 Typically I am not that anxious when I miss the first half of a game; I’ve missed plenty before.
-But when I checked the score before I left the newsroom, I [...]
+But when I checked the score before I left the newsroom, [...]

 Wednesday, November 11th, 2009